 12. LP’s Quality Meats

 Under the experienced eye of owner/head chef Luke Powell, the Southern Pride Smoker direct from Tennessee works magic with the highest quality meats.
 Smoking and curing these meats creates works of art that are waiting to dance on your tastebuds.
-LP’s Quality Meats is one of the top trendy restaurants in Sydney, also offering simple yet delicious share dishes as well an extensive drinks menu, tucked away in their quiet lane in the trendy suburb of Chippendale.
-LP’s Quality Meats is one of the most unique dining experiences Sydney has to offer.
+LP’s Quality Meats is one of the top trendy restaurants in Sydney, offering simple yet delicious share dishes as well an extensive drinks menu.
+This dining experience is tucked away in their quiet lane in the suburb of Chippendale, making LP’s Quality Meats one of the most unique dining experiences Sydney has to offer.

 Address: 16/12 Chippen St, Chippendale NSW 2008